eathren/solists/README.md

 python manage.py test

 To test stripe functionality, use a stripe_test key (that you create @ stripe.com), and use the cc value of 4242 4242 4242 4242,.
 Put any expiration date and etc numbers in afterwards.

+### Notes and gotchas

+Procfile has to have a capital P. Otherwise it doesn't work on heroku.